Promyclon/eeVar/README.md

 ```C
 EEPROM_READ(x)
 ```
-Reads value of variable from EEPROM to RAM memory.
+Reads value of a variable from EEPROM to RAM memory.
 This must be a variable defined with `EEPROM_VAR` or 'EEPROM_AUTO_VAR` macros.
 #### Example:
 ```C
 EEPROM_VAR(uint8_t, ledBrightness) = 127;